-Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn’t (coming in June 2013) by Patricia Papernow
+Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn’t (2013) by Patricia Papernow

 This list of books to make divorce less stressful, from HuffPost Women

 The Good Divorce: Keeping Your Family Together When Your Marriage Comes Apart, by Constance Ahrons, Constance (2009).